How Does Psychotherapy Work? A Practical Guide

 How Long Does Therapy Take?

 Focused work — a specific anxiety trigger, a life transition, a relationship dynamic — can show meaningful results in 10–20 sessions.
-Deeper work — long-standing script patterns, attachment-level change, complex developmental history — typically benefits from longer engagement.
+Deeper work — long-standing script patterns, attachment-level change, complex developmental history — typically benefits from longer engagement, often a year or more.

 If you want to understand what the format and process look like in practice, what to expect from your first session is a good next read.
 And if you're wondering whether therapy is the right step at all, signs you might benefit from therapy is worth reading.